hyahatiph-labs/infosec/tpat/protocol-specification.md

 If a client’s TPAT is intercepted by Mallory, which is possible if the transmission is not encrypted in some way such as TLS, the TPAT can be used by Mallory and the TPAT proxy would not be able to distinguish this usage as illicit.

 TPAT authentication is also vulnerable to spoofing by counterfeit servers.
 If a client slightly mistypes the URL of a desired backend service, they become vulnerable to spoofing attacks if connecting to a server that maliciously stores their TPAT and uses it for their own purposes.
-This attack could be addressed by requiring the user of the TPAT to have a specific IP address.
+This attack could be addressed by requiring the user of the TPAT to have a specific IP address (i2p host).
 However, there are downsides to this approach; for example, if a user switches WiFi networks, their token becomes unusable.

 ## HTTP Specification